mhyrr/conversationjs/readme.md

 2. Click the "New workflow" button
 3. Click "set up a workflow yourself" (usually a link at the top)
 4. This will create a new .yml file in .github/workflows - name it something like auto-owner-commit.yml
 5. Copy and paste the workflow code below.
 6. Go to your GitHub profile settings - Scroll down to "Developer settings" on the left
 7. Click "Personal access tokens" → "Tokens (classic) - Generate a new token with repo scope, make sure it has read/write commit access to your repository.
 8. Copy this token
 9. Go to your repository's "Settings" tab, Click "Secrets and variables" in the left sidebar, Click "Actions"
 10. Click "New repository secret"
 11. Name it PAT_TOKEN
-12. Set 'ContributorA' to whoever is not the owner of your conversation repository
+12. Set 'ContributorA' to whoever is not the owner of your conversation repository.
+Make sure the owner email is correct.

 Now, every time contributorA commits, the owner will have a dummy commit to the ```.timestamp``` file, which will properly trigger a deploy.